Bicycling for Transportation at UofL

 4. Space in UofL bike racks is limited and they are not intended for long-term storage.
 According to UofL's Abandoned Bikes Policy, bikes will be periodically impounded by Parking Enforcement after notification is left on the bike.
 To retrieve a bike from impoundment, call (502) 852-PARK (7275).

-1. Get Healthy Now offers group rides and safe cycling classes.
+1. Get Healthy Now offers safety tips, group rides and safe cycling classes.

 2. Ride with friends in the Louisville Student Cycling Coalition - Follow on or OrgSync.
 Manages UofL's official Collegiate Division 1 Cycling Team: UofLCycling@gmail.com

 3. The Louisville Bicycle Club regularly offers New Rider Clinics and endless group ride opportunities for all skill levels.

 4. Bicycling For Louisville provides free bike classes from time to time and is a great advocate for bicycling.

 - Use your UofL ID to check out a bike, lock, and helmet for free for the day!
 Some bikes have baskets for carrying items.
 Bikes are available each day on a first-come, first-served basis from the front desk staff at the Student Rec Center on 4th Street.
 BIkes must be returned before the SRC closes for the day.

 - A limited number of restored bicycles are also available to students, faculty, and staff who wish to borrow a bike and lock for the semester (or longer, if your are an employee that would like to use a bicycle instead of a motorized vehicle to do your job done on campus).
 Apply below.

 - In all cases, whether you are checking out a bike for the day or longer, you must sign a waiver form and those who check out bikes are responsible for any theft/loss/damage, so be sure to use the u-lock to securely lock the bike (frame and wheel!) any time you park it.